Mount Ararat: Cultural depictions

 Levon Abrahamian noted that Ararat is visually present for Armenians in reality (it can be seen from many houses in Yerevan and settlements in the Ararat plain), symbolically (through many visual representations, such as on Armenia's coats of arms), and culturally—in numerous and various nostalgic poetical, political, architectural representation.
 The first three postage stamps issued by Armenia in 1992 after achieving independence from the Soviet Union depicted Mount Ararat.

-Mount Ararat has been depicted on various Armenian dram banknotes issued in 1993–2001; on the reverse of the 10 dram banknotes issued in 1993, on the reverse of the 50 dram banknotes issued in 1998, on the obverse of the 100 and 500 dram banknotes issued in 1993, and on the reverse of the 50,000 dram banknotes issued in 2001.
-It was also depicted on the reverse of the Turkish 100 lira banknotes of 1972–1986.
+Mount Ararat has been depicted on five Armenian dram banknotes issued sice 1993.

+It was also depicted on the reverse of the 100 Turkish lira banknotes of 1972–1986.

-Ararat is depicted on the logos of two of Armenia's leading universities—the Yerevan State University and the American University of Armenia.
-It is depicted on the logos of Football Club Ararat Yerevan (since the Soviet times) and the Football Federation of Armenia.
-The logo of Armavia, Armenia's now defunct flag carrier, also depicted Ararat.
-The publications of the Social Democrat Hunchakian Party in Lebanon (Ararad daily) and California, U.S. (Massis weekly) are both named for the mountain.
+Ararat is depicted on the logo of Armenia's leading university, the Yerevan State University, and the logo of Armavia, Armenia's now defunct flag carrier.

 The Ararat brandy, produced by the Yerevan Brandy Company since 1887, is considered the most prestigious Eastern European brandy.
 Hotels in Yerevan often advertise the visibility of Ararat from their rooms, which is seen as a major advantage for tourists.